LaseTawak/PAMAP-Activity-Identification/README.md

 0.1% , we shall still reject the null hypothesis.
 This actually backs the logical assumption that Ascending stairs is harder than Descending stairs.

 ### Modelling
-In our modeling stage, we fitted and tested a linear regression model on the training data to predict heart rate change while varying the number of components using Principal Component Analysis, testing on test/unseen data.
+In the modeling stage, I fitted and tested a linear regression model on the training data to predict heart rate change while varying the number of components using Principal Component Analysis, testing on test/unseen data.
 The model achieved best RMSE score of 5.031, best MAE of 4.065 and obtained best R^2 score of 0.3359, indicating poor prediction performance.
 Both linear and logistic regression models were used, with logistic regression performing better with an accuracy of 82% and precision of 79.9%.
 It was also found that dimensionality reduction did not improve the performance of the models.
-Other modelling techniques were attempted like Polynomial Regression, KMeans and KNN, these algorithms appeared to be to powerful for my machine and either took toolong to run or crashed my computer by running out of RAM memory.
+Other modelling techniques were attempted like Polynomial Regression, KMeans and KNN, these algorithms appeared to be to powerful for my machine and either took too long to run or crashed my computer by running out of RAM memory.